 Aaron is recognized as a leader in the sharing economy, growth expert and a believer in companies that put people as the driving force behind their mission.

 Israel Cancer Research Fund (ICRF) was founded in 1975 with the goal of finding treatments and cures for all forms of cancer, utilizing the unique benefits Israel’s scientists have to offer.
 Today, ICRF continues in its mission to harness Israel’s educational and scientific resources in the fight against cancer by providing funds for post-doctoral fellowships for young Israeli MD’s and PhDs.
-Since its inception, ICRF’s funding has now reached over 2,400 grants totaling approximately US $68,000,000 and continues to grow every year.
+Since its inception, ICRF’s funding has now reached over 2,500 grants totalling approximately US $77,500,000 and continues to grow every year.

 Revolving Tables is organized by the ICRF Next Generation Committee, a group of young philanthropists who are passionate about advancing ICRF’s mission among young professionals.